 Feast Of The Virgin Of Guadalupe

-Festivities start on December 3 with the 9-day religious procession known as a novena.
-As you can guess from the name, it's all in honor of Mexico's patron saint, the Virgin of Guadalupe.
+Festivities really kickoff in Mexico on December 12th, which. as you can guess from the name, is in honor of Mexico’s patron saint, the Virgin of Guadalupe.

-People make a pilgrimage to the Virgin of Guadalupe Basilica in Mexico City.
-The highlight is the night of December 11th when festivities with fireworks, dancing, and concerts go past midnight and often until the next morning.
+Mexicans make pilgrimage to the Virgin of Guadalupe Basilica in Mexico City to see an image of Mary (aka Virgen Morena) that is believed to be real.
+The celebration includes fireworks, dancing, and concerts that go past midnight and often until the next morning.